 7. The Selway River – Western Montana/Northern Idaho

 Last but not least, rafting the Selway River is another staff favorite at Rivers and Oceans.
-This is one of the most pristine whitewater experiences and trips in North America.
-With incredibly diverse and lush scenery in the Selway-Bitterroot Wilderness, class IV+ rapids and world-class fishing, this river speaks for itself.
+One of the most pristine whitewater experiences and trips in North America.
+With incredibly diverse and lush scenery in the Selway-Bitterroot Wilderness, class IV+ rapids run in oar and paddle rafts with world-class fishing, this river speaks for itself.
 Only one groups launches per day making this the ultimate wilderness adventure.

 The river is typically run in five-days including a layover day (two nights camped at the same location) to give guests a day to explore the wilderness.
-Hiking to a fire lookout tower, fly fishing up Moose Creek or hanging out in camp for the day gives everyone an option to make the trip unique.
+Hike to a fire lookout tower, fly fish up Moose Creek or hang out in camp during the layover day.
 Trips meet in Missoula, Montana making this river one of the easiest to access.
 (Learn more about the exclusive Selway River.)

 River News in Idaho

 Salmon River water flows down into the Snake River and then through the Columbia River to the Pacific Ocean.
 These drainages are some of the most ecologically diverse and critical to species both inland and in the ocean.
-Idaho Rivers United has created a community education program with help from our very own Tess McEnroe to help improve habitat conservation for wild fish that are critical to Native American communities, the Idaho economy and more.
-Click here to sign up for the program and to learn more about other conservation issues in Idaho.
+Idaho Rivers United created a community education program to help improve habitat conservation for wild fish that are critical to Native American communities, the Idaho economy and more.

 8. Tuolumne River – Yosemite, California

 The Tuolumne is called the champagne of the Sierra due to it’s light bubbly whitewater in a dramatic canyon.
 Over 18 miles the river has 16 named class IV rapids plus many more class II and II rapids creating some of the most consistent whitewater rafting of any river.
+Everyone typically paddles on these trips.
 What puts it on the top 10 list is the camping and exploring on two and three-day trips.
 The Clavey River and the North Fork of the Tuolumne both provide world-class swimming and relaxing.
 Plus the Tuolumne River’s proximity to Yosemite makes it a much do for anyone visiting the park.
-(Learn about the Sierra’s Tuolumne River.)
+(Check out the Sierra’s Tuolumne River.)

 9. Cherry Creek/Tuolumne Combo – Yosemite, California

-For those that want more than the Tuolumne’s class IV experience they can head upstream for the hardest commercial rafting in the United States.
-Run 9 miles of class V whitewater on Cherry Creek and then proceed down the Tuolumne to camp over two or three days making the most whitewater intense trip to be had anywhere.
+Those that want more than the Tuolumne’s class IV experience can head upstream to Cherry Creek, the most difficult white water rafting in the United States.
+Paddle 9 miles of class V whitewater on Cherry Creek and then proceed down the rapids of Tuolumne River to camp over two or three days.
+This package provides the most whitewater intense rafting trip to be had anywhere.

 Be warned, to participate in this trip you have to pass a swim training and be fairly fit.
 Most should stick with the Tuolumne run which is more than enough whitewater for all but the most die-hard enthusiasts.
 (Find out if rafting Cherry Creek is right for you.)